Adversarial Meta-Learning of Gamma-Minimax Estimators That Leverage Prior Knowledge: Problem setup

 Throughout the rest of this paper, we assume the existence of this solution set and other solution sets to minimax problems, and that $\sup_{\pi \in \Gamma} r(d,\pi)$ is finite for any $d \in \decisionspace$.

 In this paper, we consider the case in which $\Gamma$ is characterized by finitely many generalized moment conditions, that is,

 where each $\Phi_k: \modelspace \rightarrow \real$ is a prespecified function that extracts an aspect of a data-generating mechanism and $c_k \in \real$ is a prespecified constant.
-Such constraints can represent a variety of forms of prior information.
+The validity of our proposed template to find a $\Gamma$-minimax estimator in Section~\ref{section: increasing grid} does not require $\Gamma$ to take this form, but our proposed algorithms in Sections~\ref{section: SGDmax} and \ref{section: fictitious play} are computationally feasible for such constraints because these linear constraints lead to linear programs, which can be solved efficiently \citep[e.g.,][]{Jiang2020}.
+In principle, more general constraints can be handled by using suitable minimax problem solvers.
+Such constraints were considered in \cite{Noubiap2001} and can represent a variety of forms of prior information.
 For example, with $\Phi_k=\pm \Psi^\kappa$ for some $\kappa \geq 1$, $\Gamma$ imposes bounds on prior moments of $\Psi(P)$; with $\Phi_k(P)=\pm \ind(\Psi(P) \in I)$ for some known interval $I$, $\Gamma$ imposes bounds on the prior probability of $\Psi(P)$ lying in $I$.
 Similar prior information on aspects of $P_0$ other than $\Psi(P_0)$ can also be represented.
 In addition, since an equality can be equivalently expressed by two inequalities, $\Gamma$ may also impose equality constraints on prior generalized moments.
+Such information is commonly used to choose prior distributions in Bayesian settings \citep{Sarma2020}.
+Since we do not require specifying a parametric model or specifying an entire prior distribution for any finite-dimensional summary of $P_0$, specifying a set $\Gamma$ of prior distributions in the above form is no more difficult --- and often easier --- than specifying a single prior distribution, as would be required in a Bayesian approach.